mlin95129/mlin5129.github.io/about.md

 Hey!

 I am Michael, a product manger by day and avid gamer/napper/friend/learner whenever not working.
-I currently work at a tech company to develop new product offerings that would help customers monitor, manage, and maintain their hybrid cloud infrastructure environments.
+I currently work at Hewlett Packard Enterprise developing new product offerings that would help customers monitor, manage, and maintain their hybrid cloud infrastructure environments.

 In my free time I enjoy playing games, watching shows, hanging out with friends, and when I am motivated learning something new through articles, books, courses, videos, friends, etc.